leodlca/ND-face-generation/README.md

 # ND-face-generation

-A nanodegree project that uses RNNs to generate tv scripts.
+A nanodegree project that uses DCGANs to generate faces and handwritten digits.